Skip to main content

 What is the Tabu Land Registry in Israel?

-The right and legal action of purchasing, selling, or registering real estate in Israel is through the Tabu Land Registry in Israel.
+The right and legal action of purchasing, selling, or registering real estate in Israel is in most cases through the Tabu Land Registry in Israel.
 The land registry is included under the Ministry of Justice, or as often referred to in Israel “The Tabu.”
 The Israeli Tabu is the body in charge of registering any Real Estate, property, or land action into the Bureau’s official books.
 There are three different and separate books: the Rights Book, the Joint House Book, and the Deeds Book.
 The assets recorded in the first book are regulated by the Torrens system.
-Most land and property in Israel is recorded in this book.
+Most land and property in Israel are recorded in this book.
 The assets in the second book are assets that contain two or more separate real estate units.

 Lastly, the third book records assets that are not regulated by the Torrens system and are not listed as multiple units.
 Only by proper registration of the property, one make his legal action (selling, buying, parceling, etc.) lawful in Israel following the stipulation in Section Number 7 of the law of 1969.
 It is important to submit the registration in the same regional bureau of the location of the property or properties.
-If the action has not resulted in registration in one of the nine bureaus spread throughout Israel, it will be considered as a binding commitment.
+If the action has not resulted in recording in one of the nine bureaus spread throughout Israel, it will be considered as a binding commitment.
 In Israel, the registration is legally binding, and the property will legally switch hands only when the registration has been completed for an average of 4 months period.

 Registering in the Israeli Tabu official books secures the legal rights of the landowner and increases the value of the property.
 Registration also allows for the rapid transfer of property rights to the new owners, saves funds and time, and is an essential condition of the transfer of ownership of property in Israel.